Hiroshige Book of Postcards

 Postcard: 6.5 x 4.75 in.

-Produced between 1856 and 1858 by the artist Utagawa Hiroshige (1797–1858), “One Hundred Famous Views of Edo” (“Meisho Edo Hyakkei”), a collection of woodblock prints, has had a lasting influence on Western art, especially the Imperialists and Post-impressionist movements.
+Produced between 1856 and 1858 by the artist Utagawa Hiroshige (1797–1858), “One Hundred Famous Views of Edo”, a collection of woodblock prints, has had a lasting influence on Western art.
 The Japanese gardens in these prints inspired Claude Monet, and Vincent van Gogh owned several of Hiroshige’s prints depicting plum trees in bloom.
-Selected from the Brooklyn Museum of Art’s complete edition of the series, the thirty dramatic prints in this book of postcards epitomize Hiroshige’s superb compositions.
+Views of Mt.
+Fuji, city parks, lakes, and peaceful landscapes comprise the 30 dramatic prints in this book of postcards, epitomizing Hiroshige’s superb compositions.